Sweeney –v- Balinteer Community School Posted In: Case Law

-Type of Claim / JurisdictionSickness and Absence, Disciplinary and Grievance Issues, Data Protection and Freedom of Information Act
+Type of Claim / JurisdictionAbsence and Sickness, Discipline and Grievance, Data Protection and Freedom of Information Act

 In the High Court personal injury case of Sweeney –v- Balinteer Community School IEHC 131 the Court was scathing in its criticism of a Principal who had engaged a private investigator to carry out surveillance on the Plaintiff over a four day period.
 The Court, in the circumstances of this case, found these actions wholly inappropriate and found that this action by the Principal amounted to “a most serious harassment of the Plaintiff by him”.